world apothecary:

 Not a lot of people are talking about where our herbs are coming from, but I'm not sure why.

-Our home apothecaries connect us to people, communities and ecosystems around the world.
+Our home apothecaries connect us to people, cultures, communities, and ecosystems around the world.

 As consumers, we have a lot of influence over the herb industry and the practices that bring the herbs to market It's time for us to let the herb industry know that we're here to protect Mother Earth and to stand up for human rights

-There's a lot of messed up stuff that happens behind the scenes in the herb industry, and I want to make sure you know about it.
-If you're here, I know you care about the earth and other people in the world, and you want to do what you can to influence the herb industry in a positive direction.
+There's a lot of messed up stuff that happens behind the scenes in the herb industry, and it’s important that we, as conscious consumers, keep an eye on it.
+I know that if you're here, you care about the earth and other people in the world, and you want to do what you can to influence the herb industry in a positive direction.

 I'm really glad you're here.